rrainerss/Bitter/README.md

 # Bitter
 Twitter but much better -- like seriously its so good

+Uses:
+- PHP
+- Node.js
+- Composer
+- Git